dmutikainen/dmutikainen.github.io/_posts/2024-08-06-enhancing-targeting-accuracy.md

 * Recall = **0.69** meaning that of all *actual* delivery club signups, we predicted correctly 69% of the time
 * F1-Score = **0.734**

-Since our data is *somewhat* imbalanced, looking at these metrics rather than just Classification Accuracy on it's own - is a good idea, and gives us a much better understanding of what our predictions mean!
+Since our data is *somewhat* imbalanced, looking at these metrics rather than just Classification Accuracy on it's own - is a good idea, and gives us a much better understanding of what our predictions mean.
 We will use these same metrics when applying other models for this task, and can compare how they stack up.

 <br>
 ### Finding The Optimal Classification Threshold <a name="logreg-opt-threshold"></a>

-By default, most pre-built classification models & algorithms will just use a 50% probability to discern between a positive class prediction (delivery club signup) and a negative class prediction (delivery club non-signup).
+By default, our model used 50% as the threshold for determining what class each observation gets assigned to.
+For example, if customer 1 was 45% likely to sign up for the delivery club, our model predicted them to be a 0 (to *not* sign up for the club).
+Any customer with a probability of 50% or more was classified as a 1 (to indeed sign up).

 Just because 50% is the default threshold *does not mean* it is the best one for our task.

-Here, we will test many potential classification thresholds, and plot the Precision, Recall & F1-Score, and find an optimal solution!
+Here, we will test many potential classification thresholds, and plot the Precision, Recall & F1-Score, and find an optimal solution.

 <br>
 ```python